dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 ---
 title: "Websockets with TanStack Start"
 pubDate: "November 17 2024"
-updatedDate: "December 15 2024"
+updatedDate: "February 10 2025"
 description: "Setting up Nitro websockets in TanStack Start."
 ---

 For the past few weeks I've been playing around with [TanStack Start](https://tanstack.com/start/latest), a new full-stack React framework by Tanner Linsley, the creator of React Query and other amazing TanStack libraries.
-The framework uses [Vinxi](https://vinxi.vercel.app/) under the hood, which uses Nitro — the same server technology that powers Nuxt and SolidStart. [^1]
+The framework uses [Nitro](https://nitro.build/) under the hood - the same server technology that powers Nuxt and SolidStart.

-> Full-document SSR, Streaming, Server Functions, bundling and more, powered by TanStack Router, Vinxi, and Vite.
+> SSR, Streaming, Server Functions, API Routes, bundling and more powered by TanStack Router, Nitro, and Vite.
 Ready to deploy to your favorite hosting provider.
 >
 > -- [tanstack.com/start](https://tanstack.com/start/latest)

 ## Nitro WebSockets

-Nitro provides experimental support for WebSockets, powered by [h3](https://h3.unjs.io/guide/websocket) and [crossws](https://crossws.unjs.io/).
-This feature can be utilized in Vinxi to enable websockets in our TanStack Start projects.
+Traditionally, setting up WebSockets in a full-stack metaframework requires you to use a separate service or a custom server.
+Nitro changes this by providing experimental WebSocket support, powered by [h3](https://h3.unjs.io/guide/websocket) and [crossws](https://crossws.unjs.io/), allowing our full-stack apps to handle WebSocket connections directly with minimal setup.

 You can read more at [nitro.build/guide/websocket](https://nitro.build/guide/websocket).

 ## Setting up the server

-Assuming you already have a TanStack Start project [set up](https://tanstack.com/router/latest/docs/framework/react/start/getting-started) (or you can use my [tanstarter template](https://github.com/dotnize/tanstarter)), let's get started by setting up a new websocket handler.
+Assuming you already have a TanStack Start project [set up](https://tanstack.com/start/latest/docs/framework/react/getting-started) (or you can use my [tanstarter template](https://github.com/dotnize/tanstarter)), let's get started by setting up a new websocket handler.

 1. First, let's enable experimental Nitro websockets in our app config.